 Adult Inpatient Psychiatry

-Adult interns complete two mornings per week on the Adult Inpatient Psychiatry Service (this is an elective rotation for Child interns).
-They function as members of an interdisciplinary team that is led by the staff psychiatrist, but also includes psychologists, nurses, social workers, occupational therapists, recreational therapists, medical students, and resident physicians.
-Interns participate in team rounds, where they provide updates and recommendations for patients with severe and persistent mental illness (and often co-occurring addictions).
+Adult interns complete a day a week on the Adult Inpatient Psychiatry Service (this is an elective rotation for Child interns).
+They function as members of an interdisciplinary team that is led by the staff psychiatrist, that includes psychologists, nurses, social workers, occupational therapists, recreational therapists, medical students, and resident physicians.
+Interns participate in team rounds, where they provide updates and recommendations for patients with serious and persistent mental illness (and often co-occurring addictions).
 Interns also provide group and individual interventions to patients during this rotation and receive additional training in empirically supported treatments (e.g., motivational interviewing, illness management and recovery, etc.).

 Partial Hospital Program (PHP)

 Partial Hospital Program (PHP) rotation is required for Adult interns and optional for Child interns.

 PHP provides short-term (usually three weeks) of structured daily programming for patients who are experiencing acute symptoms of mental illness but do not require psychiatric hospitalization.
 Patients served present with diverse diagnoses, needs, and backgrounds.
 Most of the treatment occurs in group format, including psychotherapy as well as psychoeducational, occupational therapy, and recreational therapy groups.
 Adult interns co-lead a daily therapy group during their 6-weeks with this service.

 Primary Care Behavioral Health (PCBH)